lightbend/kalix-jvm-sdk/samples/scala-eventsourced-shopping-cart/README.md

 Refer to
 [Configuring registries](https://developer.lightbend.com/docs/akka-serverless/projects/container-registries.html)
-for more information on how to make your docker image available to Akka Serverless.
+for more information on how to make your docker image available to Kalix.

-Finally, you can use the [Akka Serverless Console](https://console.akkaserverless.com) to create an Akka Serverless project and then deploy your service into it through the `akkasls` CLI or via the web interface.
+Finally, you can use the [Kalix Console](https://console.akkaserverless.com) to create an Kalix project and then deploy your service into it through the `akkasls` CLI or via the web interface.